fiss-scaffold/simple-m/README.md

 # simple

-a simple template of fism.
+A simple project template of fism. please replace your readme after initialization.